Arak (drink): Etymology

+Arak is the name for distilled spirits made in the Middle East from a base of grapes or pomace with anise.
+These are distinct from arrack, derived from same word, but referring to spirits made in southern and southeastern Asia from distilled wines of various other bases.

 Composition

 Arak is traditionally made of grapes and aniseed (the seeds of the anise plant); when crushed, their oil provides arak with a slight licorice taste.
 Dates, figs, and other fruits are sometimes added.

 Typically, arak is a minimum of 50% alcohol by volume (ABV), and can be up to 70% ABV (140 proof).
 A 53% ABV is considered typical.